nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ```
 {{< gen-cap "Code Snippet 23" "Claude Code Running Tests After Fixes" >}}

-As shown in *Code Snippet 23*, Claude Code ran the tests and confirmed that everything is working correctly after the fixes.
+You see in *Code Snippet 23* how Claude Code ran the tests and confirmed that everything is working correctly after the fixes.
 Excellent!

 ### Fixing Issue #5

 Issue #5 is more complex, as it involves rethinking how multi-speaker sessions are handled during fuzzy matching.
-I prompted Claude Code
+I prompted Claude Code:

 ```
 So, issue #5 is left to do.
 It is a bit more complex than the others.
 Can you think hard about the issue, analyse it, and propose a solution.
 Do NOT write any code yet.